yourjelly/odoo/doc/howtos/rdtraining/09_compute_onchange.rst

 The :ref:`relations between models <howto/rdtraining/08_relations>` is a key component of any Odoo module.
 It is necessary to the modelization of any business case: models are linked one to another.
 However, we might want links between the fields inside of a given model.
-Sometimes because the value of a field is determined from the value of other fields, sometimes to help the user encoding.
+Sometimes because the value of a field is determined from the value of other fields, sometimes to help the user with data entry.

 Although this chapter is not technically complex, the semantic of both concepts is very important.
 This is also the first time we will write Python logic.
-Up to now, we never wrote anything else that class definiton or field declaration.
+Up to now, we haven't written anything other than class definitons or field declarations.

 Computed Fields
 ===============